ArieLampar/sinoman-mobile-app/FIRST_TIME_SETUP_CHECKLIST.md

 - [ ] Splash screen displayed correctly
 - [ ] App icon shows up (may need to refresh)
 - [ ] Login screen is accessible
+- [ ] No Firebase configuration errors in console

 ## Optional: Platform-Specific Testing